 Through our website and other resources we help enable people to find the best information, services and support in the UK for those affected by Jewish genetic disorders.
 All are information is provided impartially and without judgement, helping people to manage their situations in the way that best fits their personal beliefs and circumstances.

 With funding from Jeans for Genes we have developed a ‘signposting’ service that includes a facility to send individual questions directly, and in confidence, to our genetics information specialist.

 Carrier screening for severe recessive Jewish genetic disorders

-Jnetics works in conjunction with the NHS to provide the UK Jewish community with accessible, responsible and affordable carrier screening for the 9 most severe recessive Jewish genetic disorders.
+Jnetics works in conjunction with the NHS to provide the UK Jewish community with accessible, responsible and affordable carrier screening for the 47 of the most severe recessive Jewish genetic disorders.
 The test offered by Jnetics is relevant for those with Ashkenazi, Sephardi/Mizrahi or mixed ancestry.

 The genetic testing is done by Fulgent Genetics, an accredited US-based laboratory, while the clinical genetics department in Northwick Park Hospital (North West Thames Regional Genetics) provides the NHS genetic counsellors involved in several aspects of the screening, namely pre and post-test counselling of participants.